vaishnavprachi98/technical-interviews/algorithms_datastructures/sorting/README.md

 Merge sort applies divide and conquer because cutting the problem up into smaller pieces (dividing) and then putting the problem back together (conquering).

+Merge sort is table as the comparison is left ot right only taking the element from the right array if it is < than the element in the left array.

 ### Quick sort

 Key idea: